Policy for Corporate Relationships

-The mission of The National Eczema Association (NEA) is to improve the quality of life for individuals with eczema through research, support and education.
+The mission of The National Eczema Association (NEA) is to improve the quality of life for eczema sufferers and their families and to provide education and fund research relating to the treatment of eczema.
 NEA recognizes that outreach and engagement with unrelated entities can positively serve its mission.
-Accordingly NEA engages in a variety of strategic relationships with corporations, unincorporated entities and individuals (all of whom are collectively designated herein by the terms “corporation” or “corporate”).
+Accordingly, NEA engages in a variety of strategic relationships with corporations, unincorporated entities and individuals (all of whom are collectively designated herein by the terms “corporation” or “corporate”).
 Some relationships may have support or educational objectives; some may be intended to create awareness or promote research; some may be designed for fund raising purposes; and some may be multifaceted in nature.
 All such relationships are entered into for the purpose of fulfilling and advancing the mission of NEA.

 This corporate relations policy is intended to establish procedures and strategies which ensure that NEA’s integrity and independence remains unimpaired and uncompromised when NEA avails itself of opportunities for the development of support, education, awareness and research.